 What can I expect?

 The ALERT Animal Management Program focuses on the day to day welfare, care and management of the lions in stage one of the African Lion Rehabilitation & Release into the Wild Program.
-Throughout their stay interns will be shadowing and assisting the projects’ Lions Managers in all aspects of their work.
+Throughout their stay interns will shadow and assist the projects’ Lions Managers in all aspects of their work.

 What will I be doing?

-You will be involved in all aspects of looking after the lions in our care.
+During your internship, you will be involved in all aspects of looking after the lions in our care.
 This could include the following areas of work:

 Behavioural Enrichment - Providing the lions with opportunities that promote species specific behaviours to assist their development.
 This may include creating toys from natural materials to encourage stalking and chasing.